jcoz00/ball00n.github.io/projects.md

 ### [Adobe Creative Cloud Disconnect]({{ site.baseurl }}/accd)

-A .framework file that block connections to Adobe to let you use your Creative Cloud apps freely!
+A .framework file that blocks connections to Adobe to let you use your Creative Cloud apps freely!

 ### Game Servers